HOTEL BELALP - HOHBIEL

 Author´s Tip / Recommendation of the author

-Hike from Hohbiel up to the Sparrhorn.
+Hike from the Hohbiel up to the Sparrhorn.

 Safety guidelines

-Despite the " impossible to miss " markings of the hiking trails, we recommend for safety reasons to always have an appropriate hiking map with you, so that you can quickly find your way to a safe area in case of a thunderstorm or an emergency, for example.
+Despite the “unmissable” marking of the hiking trails, for safety reasons we always recommend carrying an appropriate hiking map so that, for example, you can quickly find a safe area in case of thunderstorm or emergency.

-Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you think that certain sections of the trail are not passable for you, you should avoid them.
+Not all rocks or cliffs are secured with ropes or railings.
+Surefootedness is partially required.
+If you consider certain path sections impassable for you, you should avoid them.

 Nearby